-In order to achieve the purposes described under section 1 the Direct Payments Section of BCBC will handle personal data in accordance with data protection legislation.
+In order to achieve the purposes described under section 1 BCBC's HR/OD service will handle personal data in accordance with data protection legislation.
 In particular we will ensure that personal data is handled fairly and lawfully with appropriate justification.
 We will strive to ensure that any personal data used by us or on our behalf is of the highest quality in terms of accuracy, relevance, adequacy and non-excessiveness, is kept as up to date as required, is protected appropriately, and is reviewed, retained and securely destroyed when no longer required.